myllynen/rhel-troubleshooting-guide/README.md

 rpm -V PKG1 PKG2
 ```

+Changes in all files from all packages can be checked with `rpm -Va`
+but that might provide quite a long list of output and some changes
+are to be expected for certain packages.

 If the application is logging at least parts of its activities to the
 system log, it is a good idea to add markers to the system log to
 highlight when a test run was starting and ending, for example: